LTTakahashi/airimpute-pro-desktop/docs/github-actions-windows-build.md

 ## Overview

-This guide explains how to use GitHub Actions to build Windows executables for AirImpute Pro Desktop application using cross-compilation from Ubuntu with the Zig toolchain.
+This guide explains how to use GitHub Actions to build Windows executables for AirImpute Pro Desktop application.
+We provide two working methods: native Windows builds (recommended) and MinGW cross-compilation from Ubuntu.

 ## Prerequisites